Aantrreksh/sql-query/sqlref/sql_functions.md

 <li>str - A string expression.</li>
 </ul>

 regexp - A string expression.
-The pattern string is a Java regular expression.
+The pattern string is a Java™ regular expression.

 String literals (including regex patterns) are unescaped in our SQL parser.
 For example, to match "\abc", a regular expression for <code>regexp</code> can be